tiprankstipranks

 Our brand and reputation are key assets of our company and will be affected by how we are perceived in the marketplace.

 Our brand and its attributes are key assets, and we believe our continued success depends on our ability to preserve, grow and leverage the value of our brand.
 Our ability to attract and retain clients is highly dependent upon the external perceptions of our expertise, level of service, trustworthiness, business practices, management, workplace culture, financial condition, our response to unexpected events and other subjective qualities.
-Negative perceptions or publicity regarding these matters, even if related to seemingly isolated incidents and whether or not factually correct, could erode trust and confidence and damage our reputation, which could make it difficult for us to attract or retain clients.
-Negative public opinion could result from actual or alleged conduct in any number of activities or circumstances, including the personal conduct of individuals associated with our brand, handling of client complaints, regulatory compliance, the use and protection of client and other sensitive information, and from actions taken by regulators or others in response to any such conduct.
+Negative perceptions or publicity regarding these matters, even if non-material or from isolated incidents or inaccurate information, could erode trust and confidence in us, damage our reputation or make it difficult for us to attract or retain clients.
+Unfavorable perceptions of our brand and reputation could also make it more difficult to attract and retain talented employees.
+Negative public opinion could result from actual or alleged conduct in any number of activities or circumstances, including the personal conduct of individuals associated with our brand, handling of client complaints, conflicts of interest, regulatory compliance, the use and protection of sensitive information, and from actions taken by regulators or others in response to any such conduct.
 Content posted on social media channels can also cause rapid, widespread reputational harm to our brand.
 Our brand and reputation may also be harmed by actions taken by third parties that are outside our control.
 For example, any shortcoming of or controversy related to a third-party vendor may be attributed to us, thus damaging our reputation and brand value and increasing the attractiveness of our competitors' services.
-Also, business decisions or other actions or omissions of our joint venture and strategic partners, alliance and affiliate firms or their management may adversely affect the value of our investments, result in litigation or regulatory action against us and otherwise damage our reputation and brand.
-Although we monitor developments for areas of potential risk to our reputation and brand, negative perceptions or publicity could materially and adversely affect our revenues and profitability.
+Also, actions of our joint venture and strategic partners or our alliance and affiliate firms may adversely affect the value of our investments, result in litigation or regulatory action against us, or otherwise damage our reputation and brand.
+Although we monitor developments for areas of potential risk, negative perceptions or publicity could materially and adversely affect our results of operations and financial condition.
 The protection of our brand, including related trademarks and other intellectual property, may require the expenditure of significant financial and operational resources.
 Moreover, the steps we take to protect our brand may not adequately protect our rights or prevent third parties from infringing or misappropriating our trademarks.
 Any unauthorized use by third parties of our brand may adversely affect our business.
-Furthermore, there is a risk we may face claims of infringement or other violations of third-party intellectual property rights, especially internationally, which may restrict us from leveraging our brand in a manner consistent with our business goals.
+Furthermore, we may face claims of infringement or other violations of third-party intellectual property rights, including internationally, which may restrict us from leveraging our brand in a manner consistent with our business goals.

 Tech & Innovation